-- One pediatric dose and one adult dose epinephrine auto-injector - One pediatric does and one adult dose bronchodilator canister or spacer; - One dose naloxone or other opioid antagonist.
+- One pediatric dose and one adult dose epinephrine auto-injector - One pediatric does and one adult dose bronchodilator canister or spacer; - One dose of naloxone or other opioid antagonist.

-The supply of such medication shall be maintained in a secure, easily accessible area for an emergency within the school building, or in addition to other locations as determined by the school district.
+The supply of such medication shall be maintained in a secure, dark, temperature controlled location in each building easily accessible area for an emergency within the school building, or in addition to other locations as determined by the school district.